Navigation with VLM framework: Towards Going to Any Language: Abstract

 \section{Abstract}

-Navigating towards fully open language goals and exploring open scenes in a manner akin to human exploration have always posed significant challenges.
-Recently, Vision Large Language Models (VLMs) have demonstrated remarkable capabilities in reasoning with both language and visual data.
-While many works have focused on leveraging VLMs for navigation in open scenes and with open vocabularies, these efforts often fall short of fully utilizing the potential of VLMs or require substantial computational resources.
-We introduce Navigation with VLM (NavVLM), a framework that harnesses equipment-level VLMs to enable agents to navigate towards any language goal specific or non-specific in open scenes, emulating human exploration behaviors without any prior training.
-The agent leverages the VLM as its cognitive core to perceive environmental information based on any language goal and constantly provides exploration guidance during navigation until it reaches the target location or area.
-Our framework not only achieves state-of-the-art performance in Success Rate (SR) and Success weighted by Path Length (SPL) in traditional specific goal settings but also extends the navigation capabilities to any open-set language goal.
-We evaluate NavVLM in richly detailed environments from the Matterport 3D (MP3D), Habitat Matterport 3D (HM3D), and Gibson datasets within the Habitat simulator.
-With the power of VLMs, navigation has entered a new era.
+Navigating towards fully open language goals and exploring open scenes in an intelligent way have always raised significant challenges.
+Recently, Vision Language Models (VLMs) have demonstrated remarkable capabilities to reason with both language and visual data.
+Although many works have focused on leveraging VLMs for navigation in open scenes, they often require high computational cost, rely on object-centric approaches, or depend on environmental priors in detailed human instructions.
+We introduce Navigation with VLM (NavVLM), a training-free framework that harnesses open-source VLMs to enable robots to navigate effectively, even for human-friendly language goal such as abstract places, actions, or specific objects in open scenes.
+NavVLM leverages the VLM as its cognitive core to perceive environmental information and constantly provides exploration guidance achieving intelligent navigation with only a neat target rather than a detailed instruction with environment prior.
+We evaluated and validated NavVLM in both simulation and real-world experiments.
+In simulation, our framework achieves state-of-the-art performance in Success weighted by Path Length (SPL) on object-specifc tasks in richly detailed environments from Matterport 3D (MP3D), Habitat Matterport 3D (HM3D) and Gibson.
+With navigation episode reported, NavVLM demonstrates the capabilities to navigate towards any open-set languages.
+In real-world validation, we validated our framework's effectiveness in real-world robot at indoor scene.
+Our code and data are publicly available.